Katherine Hall Katherine Hall

 THE BUILDERS OF THE TABERNACLE

-Oholiab and Bezalel are mentioned as the primary builders and craftsmen for the tabernacle.
-God filled them with His Spirit, giving them ability, craftsmanship, and knowledge.
+Oholiab and Bezalel are named as the primary builders and craftsmen for the tabernacle.
+God fills them with His Spirit, giving them skill, craftsmanship, and knowledge for the work.

-God reminds the priests of the Sabbath, to rest on the seventh day.
+God reminds the Israelites to keep the Sabbath, commanding them to rest on the seventh day as a sign of their covenant with Him.

-God gives Moses the Ten Commandments on stone tablets.
+God gives Moses the Ten Commandments on stone tablets, written by the finger of God.

 Read More